pion-rho Mixing as a mechanism for non-monotonic charged pion behavior in magnetic fields: Introduction

-Meson properties in magnetic fields have been intensively investigated in effective models and continuum approaches ~\cite{Inagaki:2003yi, Yu:2014xoa, Fayazbakhsh:2014mca, Coppola:2018vkw, Coppola:2019uyr, Chaudhuri:2019lbw, Kamikado:2013pya, Mamo:2015dea, Li:2016gfn}, including NJL-type models, functional methods, and holographic descriptions.
-More recent studies have attempted to account for the lattice behavior by incorporating magnetic-field–dependent quark couplings \cite{Avancini:2021pmi}, meson mixing effects \cite{Carlomagno:2022arc, Coppola:2023mmq}, wave-function renormalization \cite{Wen:2023qcz}, or inverse magnetic catalysis \cite{Li:2023rsy}.
+Light meson properties in magnetic fields have been intensively investigated in effective models and continuum approaches ~\cite{Inagaki:2003yi, Yu:2014xoa, Fayazbakhsh:2014mca, Coppola:2018vkw, Coppola:2019uyr, Chaudhuri:2019lbw, Kamikado:2013pya, Mamo:2015dea, Li:2016gfn}, including NJL-type models, functional methods, and holographic descriptions.
+Vector mesons in magnetic backgrounds, in particular the charged $\rho$, have also been studied extensively \cite{Liu:2014uwa, Ghosh:2016evc, Kawaguchi:2015gpt}, where modifications of polarization structure and possible condensation phenomena were discussed.
+More recent studies have attempted to explain the lattice behavior by incorporating magnetic field dependent quark couplings \cite{Avancini:2021pmi}, meson mixing effects \cite{Carlomagno:2022arc, Coppola:2023mmq}, wave-function renormalization \cite{Wen:2023qcz}, or inverse magnetic catalysis \cite{Li:2023rsy}.
 However, none of these approaches has been able to reproduce the lattice trend in a fully satisfactory manner, suggesting that an additional dynamical mechanism becomes operative at strong magnetic fields.

-Vector mesons in magnetic backgrounds, in particular the charged $\rho$, have also been studied extensively \cite{Liu:2014uwa, Ghosh:2016evc, Kawaguchi:2015gpt}, where modifications of polarization structure and possible condensation phenomena were discussed.
-In this Letter, we demonstrate the non-monotonic behavior is a direct consequence of magnetic-field–induced mixing between the lowest-Landau-level charged pion $\pi^+$ and the longitudinally polarized charged rho meson $\rho^+_{s_z=0}$.
-In a magnetic background, these two modes share the same conserved quantum numbers, allowing them to mix in close analogy with singlet–triplet mixing in positronium.
-Using a near-pole effective action derived from the SU(2) Nambu–Jona-Lasinio model \cite{Klevansky:1992qe, Hatsuda:1994pi, Vogl:1991qt}, we show that this mixing leads to strong level repulsion.

-Crucially, the effect is dynamically amplified by a rapid suppression of the wave-function renormalization of the longitudinal rho mode near the pole.
-As a consequence, the lower eigenmode bends downward at large magnetic fields, naturally producing the turnover observed in lattice QCD.
-Since lattice simulations extract an effective mass from the long-time behavior of charged-pion correlators, we demonstrate that the relevant theoretical observable is the lowest near-pole eigenmode, rather than the unmixed pion Landau level.
-More generally, our results highlight that residue effects—often neglected in phenomenological analyses—can qualitatively reshape the charged-meson spectrum in strong magnetic fields.
-This mechanism is expected to be universal for charged mesons whenever magnetic-field–induced mixing between modes with identical quantum numbers is present.

-\emph{Effective near-pole description.} To treat $\pi^+$ and $\rho^+$ as quark-antiquark bound states on equal footing and to describe their magnetic field induced mixing consistently, we derive the quadratic bosonic action from a microscopic quark theory in a uniform external magnetic field.
-Projecting the resulting inverse propagator onto mesonic Landau eigenstates yields a Landau-level-resolved kernel that contains the full energy dependence inherited from the quark loop.